Dorothy Gertrude Shifflett Wyant

-Dorothy Gertrude Shifflett Wyant, 93, of Penn Laird, went home to be with Jesus on Monday, Feb.
-25, 2020.
+Dorothy Gertrude Shifflett Wyant, 93, of Penn Laird, went home to be with Jesus on Tuesday, Feb.
+25, 2020, at Martha Jefferson Hospital in Charlottesville with her family by her side.

 She was born May 5, 1926, in Elkton, Va., and was a daughter of the late Clark and Bertha Shifflett.
 She is also preceded in death by her siblings, Clara Shifflett, Beatrice Beasley, Bertha Lawson, Mamie Baugher, Kemper Shifflett, Gladys Hensley, Lynwood Shifflett, Elmer Shifflett, Leitha Collier and Kathleen Gooden.